Kauhsa/pahkina/README.md

 [![Build Status](https://travis-ci.org/Kauhsa/pahkina.svg?branch=master)](https://travis-ci.org/Kauhsa/pahkina)

-An exercise in tinkering with TypeScript, React etc. First I thought that I try use Elm, but after realizing there's not even a single CSV library that works with the current version of the compiler, I, er, decided otherwise.
+An exercise in tinkering with TypeScript, React etc. First I thought that I should try Elm, but after realizing there's not even a single CSV library that works with the current version of the compiler, I, er, decided otherwise.

-Anyway, see it live here: http://ugly-growth.surge.sh/
+Anyway, see the results live here: http://ugly-growth.surge.sh/

 Development done with Chrome 53, node v6.5.0, npm 3.10.3 and OSX 10.11.6.